Skip to main content

 Marcus stayed late that night, staring at the gap between what the systems measured and what actually mattered.

 The vendor had asked about data quality.
 The IT team had asked about integration requirements.
 The executive team had asked about ROI projections.
-The implementation consultants had asked about change management and training schedules.
+The consultants had asked about change management and training schedules.

 No one had asked the question that now seemed obvious: What problem are we actually trying to solve?

-Not "How do we implement this system?" but "How does work actually happen here, and what would make it better?"
+What outcome do we need?
+What should we automate, and what should we leave alone?
+How does work actually happen here, and what would make it better?

 Module 1A: Theory